100 Years of History

 Pastor Gary Moore (1973–1974)

-Gary Moore and his wife Linda came from Eastern Baptist Seminary, where he graduated in 1974.
-The church grew in both number and enthusiasm.
+Gary and Linda Moore came from Eastern Baptist Seminary, where he graduated in 1974.
+The church was rarely empty in the evenings as it grew in both number and enthusiasm.
 There were group meetings for Bible study, prayer, Ladies’ Aid, choir, men’s fellowship, and other functions.
-The church was rarely empty in the evenings.
-Upon completing his studies, Moore accepted a position out west, leaving Union Church needing a pastor.
+Upon graduation, Moore accepted a position out west, leaving Union Church without a pastor.

-Throughout the 1970s, Union grew from a seasonal resort church to a business with all kinds of year-round activities.
-Scotty Ackland, now 93, still taught adult Sunday School and was a chairman of deacons.
-Union Church, richly blessed, was looking toward a bright future with plans to expand.
-Pastor Moore specialized in helping churches transition in difficult times and served as an interim pastor in Vermont, Massachusetts, and Maine.
+Throughout the 1970s, Union grew from a seasonal resort church to one with all kinds of year-round activities.
+Scotty Ackland, a chairman of deacons, still taught adult Sunday School at 93.
+Union Church was blessed richly and looked toward a bright future with plans to expand.
+Moore specialized in helping churches transition in difficult times and also served as an interim pastor in Vermont, Massachusetts, and Maine.

 Pastor Duane Johnson (1975-1982)

-Duane Johnson returned and formed a building committee that presented a two-story building separate from the original structure, featuring a fellowship hall on the first floor and Sunday School on the second.
-Appropriations were made, and one of the Sunday School cottages was demolished in 1978.
-Other work included re-siding, and without enough funds to restore the original 1935 mural, it was covered with drywall.
+Duane Johnson returned and formed a building committee who presented a two-story building featuring a fellowship hall and Sunday school separate from the original structure.
+One of the Sunday School cottages was demolished in 1978.
+Other work included re-siding, and the 1935 mural was covered with drywall as there were not enough funds to restore it.

-Sunday evening services ran from May to August, led by various people.
-In June 1979, Union Christian Academy approved the use of the ACE curriculum.
-Johnson went for ACE training in Dallas in April 1980.
+Sunday evening services ran from May to August.
+In June 1979, Union Christian Academy approved the use of the ACE curriculum, and Johnson received training for it in Dallas in April 1980.
 The church was robust with trustees, elders, deacons, and a missionary council as mission giving doubled.

 In the 1978 directory, Johnson left an encouraging message for the future, closing with: